-This course deals with the breakdown of medieval
+This course deals with the breakdown of medieval Christendom and the emergence of the Renaissance and Reformation movements.

-Reformation movements.
 It also deals with the major intellectual, political, social and economic developments until the end of the Thirty Years' War.
 Among the topics covered will be the age of "discovery," the wars of religion, witchcraft, science, and the new state systems and cultures that emerged in early modern Europe.

-HIST 314 - Nineteenth Century Europe 2015-16, Fall 3(3-0-0)
+HIST 314 - Nineteenth Century Europe 2017-18, Fall 3(3-0-0)